 Nor are Canadians content with the depressing cycle of unilateral change in Ottawa, perfected by the Conservatives, that tinkers with our economic fundamentals only to serve short-sighted partisan goals without collaborating with other levels of government.
 From science to the environment, from Employment Insurance to immigration reforms, from healthcare and education standards to infrastructure, Conservative actions have all too often provoked counter-productive responses at other levels of government, or expensive, wasteful court challenges.

 Conservatives do not have a monopoly on fiscal responsibility and balanced budgets.
 Canadians now expect this of any government.
-For Liberals, good economic management in a federation like Canada means the federal government bringing Canadians and their governments together – whether provincial, municipal or Aboriginal – to undertake wide-ranging changes in a collaborative way to strengthen the fundamentals of a productive innovative economy.
+Good economic management in a federation like Canada means the federal government bringing Canadians and their governments together – whether provincial, municipal or Aboriginal – to undertake wide-ranging changes in a collaborative way to strengthen the fundamentals of a productive innovative economy.
 Ottawa’s active and constructive leadership is needed to bring about the change we need in a fiscally responsible way, and convince our incredibly diverse and dynamic citizenry that we can accomplish great things together.

-Many of the convention resolutions mirror my own thoughts on how to build the essential pillars of a strong economy and promote specific, measurable, collective goals that are glaringly absent in the Conservatives’ short-term partisan playbook:
+To really address constructively Canada’s long-term potential and challenges, we need to build the essential pillars of a strong economy and promote specific, measurable, collective goals that are glaringly absent in the Conservatives’ short-term partisan playbook:

 - Cleaning up our exemption-riddled tax system and our convoluted unaccountable system of federal-provincial fiscal transfers including equalization.